xaslilac/weave/documents/intro.md

 you already have an existing static HTTPD server then transitioning will be easy, and give you access to quite a few interesting, unique, and helpful features.

+If you would like a more detailed overview [read this](/documents/readme.md).

 ## Installation
 To begin using Weave, just download a zip or tarball from [my GitHub](https://github.com/partheseas/weave) and extract the contents into the node_modules folder of your choosing, or use `npm`.